Harold Robert Perry

 Harold Robert Perry, S.V.D.
-(October 9, 1916 – July 17, 1991) was an African-American clergyman of the Catholic Church.
-An auxiliary bishop of the Archdiocese of New Orleans for more than twenty years beginning in 1966, he was the first openly African-American Catholic bishop, the second overall, and the first since 1875.
+(October 9, 1916 – July 17, 1991) was an American Catholic prelate who served as an auxiliary bishop for the Archdiocese of New Orleans from 1966 to 1991.
+He was the first openly African-American Catholic bishop, the second overall, and the first since 1875.

-He was also the first Black male provincial superior in the United States, and the first African-American clergyman to deliver the opening prayer in Congress.
+A member of the Society of the Divine Word, Perry was also the first Black male provincial superior in the United States, and the first African-American clergyman to deliver the opening prayer in Congress.

 Biography

 Early life and education

 Harold Perry was born in Lake Charles, Louisiana, to Frank J. Perry, a rice mill worker, and his wife Josephine, a domestic cook.
 The eldest of six children, he was raised in a devoutly Catholic and French-speaking home.
-At age 13, he entered St. Augustine Seminary in Bay St. Louis, Mississippi, the Black seminary of the Society of the Divine Word.
+His cousin Louis V. Ledoux would become the first Black diocesan priest in the Deep South.
+At age 13, Perry entered St. Augustine Seminary in Bay St. Louis, Mississippi, the Black seminary of the Society of the Divine Word.
 He continued his studies at ecclesiastical institutions in Illinois and Wisconsin.
 In 1938, he took vows as a member of the order.